NOW more financing options and down payment assistance available!

 What do the water hookups look like? and how do they work?

 Currently, if you are not planning on having your tiny home as an ADU (granny flat), you do not need permits to have an RV certified tiny home in your backyard.
-There are some cities or counties however, that do require setbacks even for an RV tiny home.
+While cities allow you to own and store an RV on your property, not all cities allow them to be lived in full time.
+There are some cities or counties that have passed tiny home ordinances, requiring an application and permit to legally have it on your property.
 Please check with your local city and/or county for more info on having an RV in your backyard.

 What do the water hookups look like? and how do they work?